Dear Revive Family and Friends,

 Our mission at Revive Christian Church is to move people closer to the heart of God.
 We can see this come to fruition through our Front Porch People opening the doors and welcoming others in to experience Jesus, that they may grow in their relationship with Him, and ultimately be inspired and excited to carry His name out to the world.

-Below are safety protocols that Bismarck Parks & Recreation District are implementing for the High Prairie Arts & Science Complex.
+Below are safety protocols that Bismarck Parks & Recreation District has implemented for the High Prairie Arts & Science Complex.

 - Smart Restart signs have been placed throughout the facility.
 These signs include instructions we have all become quite accustomed to: “don’t attend/come to work if you are ill,” “wash your hands,” “practice social distancing” and “avoid unnecessary contact.”